Monaciello

-Monaciello (/nap/), Munacello (/nap/), or Munaciello (/nap/) is a sprite from the ancient folklore of Naples, Italy.
+Monacello (/it/), or Munaciello (/nap/), is a sprite from the traditional oral folklore of Naples, Italy.

-Monaciello, which means "little monk" in Neapolitan, is typically a benevolent man, short and stocky, dressed in a long monk's robe with a broad hood.
+Its name means "little monk" in the Neapolitan language.
+It gets often described as a "benevolent man, short, stocky, very spiteful" and enjoys visiting houses in the Historic center of Naples.
+It is thought to wear a long robe with a broad hood on top of it.

 Legend

 Monaciello, the little monk, is a legendary figure from Naples, Italy.
 According to many tales, he was the caretaker (or "pozzari") of the city's underground aqueducts, canals, and water wells.
 Monaciello knew every twist and turn in these underground passages and could use the wells to secretly enter the piazzas and homes of Naples.
 After a long day, if he found himself in someone's apartment, he expected the residents to share their wine and food as a thank you for his important work.
 Most people appreciated Monaciello and generously offered what they had.
 However, if a family refused, Monaciello could become mean and spiteful, even returning later to steal their valuables.

 Despite his mischievous nature—like stealing valuables and bothering housewives—Monaciello is mostly benevolent.
 He's known to appear at night to those in desperate need, leading them to hidden treasures or giving them his own valuables, sometimes the same ones he had stolen, without asking for anything in return.

 There's even a saying about unexpected fortune: "Forse avrà il Monaciello in casa" (perhaps he has had the little Monk in his house).

 People also believed that offering food to Monaciello might turn into good fortune, but were careful not to boast about it lest the treasures disappear as quickly as they came.